Credible takeaways

 - Apply for scholarships: If your appeal is unsuccessful, you can apply for scholarships offered by private organizations or groups.
 These are funds that you don't have to repay.
 The Department of Labor’s free scholarship search tool is a great place to start.

-- Find a work-study program: Work-study programs let you work part-time, typically on campus, to earn money for your tuition and other expenses.
+- Utilize the work-study program if you qualify: The work-study program lets you work part-time, typically on campus, to earn money for your tuition and other expenses.
 In many cases, the work can be directly related to your field of study if it’s possible.

 - Emergency tuition assistance: Some schools will help students cover their educational expenses during periods of unexpected financial hardship.
 Check with your school to see what programs it might offer.